martyshka/SeoUrl/README.md

 `I'm starting a new project – which version of Zend Framework should I use?` will be converted to `im-starting-a-new-project-which-version-of-zend-framework-should-i-use`.
 SEO Url Module works also with non latin characters.

-For string convertation I'm using part of CodeIgniter helper [url_title()](http://ellislab.com/codeigniter/user-guide/helpers/url_helper.html "CodeIgniter - Url helper").
+For string convertation I'm using part of CodeIgniter's helper [url_title()](http://ellislab.com/codeigniter/user-guide/helpers/url_helper.html "CodeIgniter - Url helper").